unraid/docs/docs/unraid-os/manual/storage-management.md

 (has a red 'x' against in in the GUI) then the check/repair process can be carried out on the disk that is being 'emulated' by Unraid prior to carrying out any rebuild process.
-It is always worth doing the repair before any rebuild as If a disk is showing as **unmountable** while being emulated then it will also show as **unmountable** after the rebuild (as all the rebuild process does is make the physical disk match the emulated one).
+It is always worth doing the repair before any rebuild as if a disk is showing as **unmountable** while being emulated then it will also show as **unmountable** after the rebuild (as all the rebuild process does is make the physical disk match the emulated one).
 The process for